Calgary (federal electoral district)

 Calgary was a federal electoral district in Alberta, Canada that was represented in the House of Commons of Canada from 1904 to 1917.
-It was located initially in the Northwest Territories.
+It was located initially in the North-West Territories.
 Following the creation of the province of Alberta in 1905, the riding was located in that province.
 (From 1905 to 1907, Calgary riding also included parts of Saskatchewan.)

 History

 This riding was created in 1903, and abolished in 1914 when it was redistributed between Calgary West, East Calgary and Macleod ridings.

 Members of Parliament

-This riding has elected the following member of the House of Commons of Canada:
+This riding has elected the following members of the House of Commons of Canada: